andre-alves/PHDiff/README.md

 [Dwifft](https://github.com/jflinter/Dwifft) - Diff based on the LCS problem.
 Inspired me to use the same enum name 'DiffStep'.

-[IGListKit](https://github.com/Instagram/IGListKit) - Uses diff which is also based on Paul Heckel paper.
+[IGListKit](https://github.com/Instagram/IGListKit) - Uses the same diff algorithm.
 I copied the concept of the protocol Diffable and a small optimization to avoid unnecessary moves.

 ## License